simplerings/simple/README.md

 ## Credits

-Simple is based on Litecoin
+Simple is based on SIMPLE

 ## Donations